hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 ```

 [22:14:20](#trBoWRE4BL_nbmalL7XmQniQA6D2jLSKrqs3ofoy7lA) <GiuseppeChillemi (GiuseppeChillemi)>:
-(Ok, it is not perfect, I have to better review it Ì†ΩÌ∏â   )
+(Ok, it is not perfect, I have to better review it üòâ   )

 [22:18:07](#GQr9OyAkTgWmG7bUAQ017Rt8FgR57vRZQ0Ij2TvzWE0) <GiuseppeChillemi (GiuseppeChillemi)>:
 Ok, it is the correct way of testing it: